1malia/DAC_Phase1/README.md

 3. Pandas
 4. Numpy

-This project is for the Naan Mudhalvans scheme done in collaboration with IBM
+This project is for the Naan Mudhalvan scheme done in collaboration with IBM